Mirror a Yum Repository on Oracle Linux

 The task of mirroring a yum repository holds multiple benefits.
 These include the following:

-• Provide access to yum repositories for systems without access to a public network
+• Provide access to Yum repositories for systems without access to a public network

 • Improve software download times and reduce the bandwidth overhead of a large infrastructure